Dallinger/Dallinger/docs/source/rewarding_participants.rst

             self.get_submitted_text(participant),
             self.get_read_text(participant)
         )
-        return round(config.get('max_bonus_amount', 0.00) * performance, 2)
+        payout = round(config.get('bonus_amount', 0.00) * performance, 2)
+        return min(payout, config.get('max_bonus_amount', 10000.00))

 The majority of the work in determining how a user has performed is handled by helper functions, to avoid confusing the logic of the bonus function, which is kept easy to read.

 There is a secondary advantage, in that the performance helper functions can be used by other parts of the code.
+The main place these can be useful is the ``attention_check`` function, which is used to determine if a user was actively participating in the experiment or not.

-In this example, it is possible that users will 'cheat' by copy/pasting the source text, and therefore get the full reward.
-It may be tempting to handle this case in the ``bonus`` function, but it the ``attention_check`` function is a better choice as it will seamlessly handle a replacement user being recruited to take the place of the cheater.
+In this example, it is possible that users will 'cheat' by copy/pasting the text they were supposed to remember, and therefore get the full reward.
+Alternatively, they may simply submit without trying, making the rest of the run useless.
+Although we wouldn't want to award the user a bonus for either of these, it's more appropriate for this to fail the ``attention_check``, as the participant will be automatically replaced.

 That may look like this: